What is Quality Content?

 Using a CTA button at the bottom of an article is a fairly nonintrusive way to remind people that you do actually have a service for sale.
 This nonaggressive reminder is essential to keeping your content marketing pure.
 Articles should never be sales pitches or obviously self-promoting as this degrades their ability to be trustworthy and authoritative.
 Search engines have been tailored to see blatant advertising for what it is and to adjust rankings accordingly.
-CTA buttons represent a happy medium of encouragement rather than insinuation of making a sale and will put some needed distance between the educational and purely financial sides of your website.
+CTA buttons represent a happy medium of encouragement rather than the insinuation of making a sale and will put some needed distance between the educational and purely financial sides of your website.

-Quality content will mean the difference between the success and failure of any given website.
+Producing content that converts will mean the difference between the success and failure of any given website.
 Low-quality pages are sure to fall in search engine rankings as algorithms for weeding them out become more and more complex.
 This represents a healthy step in the right direction, as we no longer will have to wade through oceans of ads and garbage to get to a clear answer to our queries.

-However, it also means that any given website must go above and beyond in creating content in order to separate itself from the pack.
+However, it also means that any given website must go above and beyond in creating engaging content in order to separate itself from the pack.
 Content is now judged, not solely by its keywords, but by its informational importance to the user.
 Producing quality content isn’t easy, nor should it be.
 Users expect the best and the best should be what they get.
-It may take time, effort and even professional assistance towards developing your 2021 content marketing plan, but with the right length, structure, internal linking, and proper topic modeling, your content can become “quality” and your website’s ranking will rise along with it.
+It may take time, effort, and even professional assistance towards developing your 2021 content marketing plan, but with the right length, structure, internal linking, and proper topic modeling, your content can become “quality” and your website’s ranking will rise along with it.